A normal generating set for the Torelli group of a compact non-orientable surface: Introduction

 \section{Introduction}

 For $g\geq1$ and $b\geq0$, let $N_g^b$ denote a genus-$g$ compact connected non-orientable surface with $b$ boundary components, and let $N_g=N_g^0$.
 In this paper, we regard $N_g^b$ as a surface obtained by attaching $g$ M\"obius bands to a sphere with $g+b$ boundary components, as shown in Figure~\ref{non-ori}.
-We say each of these M\"obius bands attached to this sphere a \textit{cross cap}.
+We call each of these M\"obius bands attached to this sphere a \textit{cross cap}.
 The \textit{mapping class group} $\M(N_g^b)$ of $N_g^b$ is the group consisting of isotopy classes of all diffeomorphisms over $N_g^b$ which fix each point of the boundary.
 The \textit{Torelli group} $\I(N_g^b)$ of $N_g^b$ is the subgroup of $\M(N_g^b)$ consisting of elements acting trivially on the integral first homology group $H_1(N_g^b;\Z)$ of $N_g^b$.
-The Torelli group of a compact orientable surface is generated by \textit{BSCC maps} and \textit{BP maps} (see \cite{Po} and \cite{Pu}).
+The Torelli group of a compact orientable surface is generated by two types of mapping classes, called \textit{bounding simple closed curve maps} (BSCC maps) and \textit{bounding pair maps} (BP maps) (see \cite{Po} and \cite{Pu}).
 In particular, Johnson \cite{J} showed that the Torelli group of an orientable closed surface is finitely generated by BP maps.
 Hirose and the author \cite{HK} showed that $\I(N_g)$ is generated by BSCC maps and BP maps for $g\geq4$.
 In this paper, we give an explicit normal generating set for $\I(N_g^b)$ consisting of BSCC maps and BP maps, for $g\geq4$ and $b\geq1$.

+We remark that there are other definitions of the Torelli group for surfaces with boundary (see \cite{Pu}).

 Let $N$ be a compact connected non-orientable surface.
 For a simple closed curve $c$ on $N$, we call $c$ an \textit{$A$-circle} (resp. an \textit{$M$-circle}) if its regular neighborhood is an annulus (resp. a M\"obius band), as shown in Figure~\ref{a-m}.
 For an $A$-circle $c$, we can define the mapping class $t_c$, called the \textit{Dehn twist} about $c$, and the direction of the twist is indicated by a small arrow written beside $c$ as shown in Figure~\ref{dehn}.
-We can notice that an $A$-circle (resp. an $M$-circle) passes through cross caps even times (resp. odd times).
+We can notice that an $A$-circle (resp. an $M$-circle) passes through the cross caps even (resp. odd) number of times.

 Let $\alpha$, $\beta$, $\beta^\prime$, $\gamma$, $\delta_i$, $\rho_i$, $\sigma_{ij}$ and $\bar{\sigma}_{ij}$ be simple closed curves on $N_g^b$ as shown in Figure~\ref{loops}.
 The main result of this paper is as follows.